looker/hackernews/01_intro.md

 ## Common Words in Top Posts

-We can embellish so we can explore the top words in posts.
+We can now find top posts.
+Let's figure out if we can figure out why some posts are top.
+Are top posts talking about something in particular?
+Let's see if we can figure out common words in posts.

 First, we're going to build a derived table that with have two columns, the story id, and a word that appeared in the title.

 ```
  view: story_words